designtechti490/ignite-feed/README.md

 **Ignite Feed**

 Ignite Feed is a social network-like project that allows users to create posts and receive comments and likes from their friends.
-Built with cutting-edge technologies, this project provides a seamless user experience and showcases the power of modern web development.:star_struck:
+Built with cutting-edge technologies, this project provides a seamless user experience and showcases the power of modern web development. :star_struck:

 Features:

 - Create and share posts with your network.
 - Receive comments and likes on your posts from friends.
 - Responsiveness ensures a seamless experience across various devices.
 - Personalize the user interface with custom color themes.

 This is a project developed during React bootcamp **[Ignite](https://www.rocketseat.com.br/discover)**, run by **[@Rocketseat](https://github.com/Rocketseat)**